Published: June 1, 2026 | Last updated: July 6, 2026

 A Little Pocket of Beach Paradise

-Ferry Beach State Park is a scenic 117-acre public conservation and recreation area tucked away in Saco, Maine.
-Situated along Saco Bay between Old Orchard Beach and the Camp Ellis community, it stands out as a peaceful, less-crowded alternative to some of the busier nearby coastal tourist hubs.
+Ferry Beach State Park is a scenic 117-acre park tucked away in Saco, Maine, between Old Orchard Beach and the Camp Ellis community.
 It’s the kind of place where you park once, ride your bike to the beach, and spend the day moving between sand, shade, and a soda fountain.
+Peaceful, less crowded, and genuinely relaxing.

 Ferry Beach